FluidInference/eddy-audio/README.md

 <details>
 <summary><b>Slow Performance</b></summary>

-- Use `--device NPU` for 5-8× speedup over CPU
 - Ensure OpenVINO 2025.x is installed
-- On CPU, 5-8× RTFx is expected
+- Try `--device NPU` for NPU acceleration (optimized for Intel Core Ultra)
+- See the Performance section above for expected speed on each device

 </details>